 Registration for Praxis® Tests

-Educators in Indiana will soon have access to ETS's Praxis® tests to help them demonstrate their knowledge of content, pedagogy, and instructional skills for their roles in Indiana schools.
+Educators in Indiana have access to ETS's Praxis® tests to help them demonstrate their knowledge of content, pedagogy, and instructional skills for their roles in Indiana schools.
 Registration opened June 28, 2021.

-Beginning July 1, 2021, many of the Praxis tests approved for use in Indiana will be offered along with the current provider to support a seamless transition to using all Praxis tests in September 2021.
+Many of the Praxis tests approved for use in Indiana are offered along with the current provider to support a seamless transition to using all Praxis tests in September 2021.

 Praxis Tests Offered